 It’s worth noting that Pavlik, like Tarver and Trinidad, was never the same after his encounter with Hopkins.
 The fearsome puncher failed to regain the form that saw him overwhelm Jermain Taylor as he struggled in many of his subsequent fights and lost his title to Sergio Martinez before retiring in 2012.
 Similarly, despite being just 28 when he faced “The Executioner,” Trinidad competed only four more times in his career, losing two of those matches.
 And Tarver was never the same either, his defeat to Hopkins marking the start of his decline as not long after he would suffer back-to-back defeats to Chad Dawson and thereafter struggle to remain relevant.

-Hopkins’ career is nothing short of legendary.
-It goes without saying that he will be elected to the Hall of Fame the first time his name appears on the ballot.
-And the chief reason for his induction beyond his astonishing longevity, will be the plethora of elite fighters he defeated, many of whom enjoyed significant physical advantages.
+Hopkins’ career is nothing short of legendary, and the chief reason for this beyond his astonishing longevity, is the plethora of elite fighters he defeated, many of whom enjoyed significant physical advantages.
 In all three of his most shocking wins, Hopkins conclusively proved that superior skill, technique, and strategy can overcome youth and power.
 And he reminded boxing fans again and again: never bet against the ring wizard from Philadelphia, Bernard Hopkins.

 It’s worth noting that before his final fight, a knockout defeat to Joe Smith Jr., many, if not most, had in fact learned that lesson and actually picked the 51-year-old Hopkins to win what would be the final match of his long and amazing career.
 And while Father Time inevitably won the last battle, the man from Philadelphia had given him one helluva fight for way longer than anyone thought he would or could.
 In any case, by the time Hopkins finally walked away from the fight game, his ticket to Canastota had been locked up many years before.
 Among other feats, his amazing upset wins over Trinidad, Tarver and Pavlik guaranteed that. — Jamie Rebner